-Coming to University can be confusing time.
-There will be a lot happening both in the run up to you starting and when you arrive on campus.
-This page will help you find out where you can go for help with different types of queries you may have.
+Coming to University can be a confusing time.
+There will be a lot happening both in the run up to you starting with us and when you arrive on campus.

-Welcome Week is a nine-day programme of events and activities designed to enable you to:
+Welcome Week is a programme of events and activities designed to enable you to:

 - Settle into life at Warwick

 - Meet your flatmates, make friends on your course, and meet people

 - Understand what it means to be a student on your degree programme

 - Understand the breadth of Warwick’s offer (both opportunities and support)

 - Learn your way around